filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/mir-and-trantor/index.md

 ## Mir framework

 [Mir](https://github.com/filecoin-project/mir) is a framework for implementing, debugging, and analyzing distributed protocols.
-It is organized as a library that provides abstractions representing different components of a distributed system, as well as an engine to orchestrate their interaction.
+It is organized as a library that provides abstractions representing different components of a distributed system and an engine to orchestrate their interaction.

-The goal of Mir is to enable implementation of distributed protocols in a way that is agnostic to network transport, storage, and cryptographic primitive implementation.
-All of these components of a distributed protocol implementation, as well as others, are encapsulated in abstractions with well-defined interfaces.
-While Mir provides some implementations of abstractions  for direct use "out of the box", the user is free to define their own implementations.
+The goal of Mir is to enable the implementation of distributed protocols in a way that is agnostic to network transport, storage, and cryptographic primitives.
+These components of a distributed protocol implementation are encapsulated in abstractions with well-defined interfaces.
+While Mir provides some out-of-the-box implementations, users are free to define their own.

-Mir is currently being used as a scalable and efficient consensus layer in Filecoin subnets.
+Mir is used as a scalable and efficient consensus layer in Filecoin subnets.
 Learn more at [GitHub](https://github.com/filecoin-project/mir).

 ## Trantor consensus protocol